thanm/cabi-testgen/README.md

 No support yet for variadic functions.

-The set of generated types is still a bit thin; it doesn't yet include interfaces, maps, or channels.
+The set of generated types is still a bit thin; it doesn't yet include interfaces (at least not explicitly) or channels.

 Todos:

-- add support for methods with a pointer receiver

 - add interface values